Skip to content

 Ukraine

-On 4 April, an operator with the callsign Hulk in Ukraine's Bulava unit destroyed two Shahed-type drones simultaneously from 500 km using STING interceptor drones equipped with HORNET VISION Ctrl technology.
-Previous operational range was 20 to 30 km.
-At 500 km, a single crew covers an area comparable to England from a position beyond Russian counter-battery range.
+On 4 April 2026, operator Hulk of Ukraine's Bulava unit destroyed two Shahed-type drones simultaneously from 500 km using STING interceptor drones equipped with HORNET VISION Ctrl technology developed by Wild Hornets.
+Previous operational range was 20-30 km.
+This is the first documented remote interception at this distance and against two simultaneous targets.
+Mass deployment is underway.

 The 1,500th day of full-scale war passed with Russian cumulative losses at 1.3 million and daily engagements declining from 163 to 120 as the spring offensive stalls.